atselvan/atselvan.github.io/docs/tools/jenkins/analytics.md

 While Kibana is served by CJOC itself, ElasticSearch need to be configured.

+!!! note

-**PS:** Running a single node ElasticSearch service, which is not recommended for production.
+    Running a single node ElasticSearch service, which is not recommended for production.
 As a native distributed system, ElasticSearch should run on your own cluster, with dedicated storage, and at least 3 nodes ("Split-Brain" problem).

-Next Starting from CJOC dashboard, navigate to Manage Jenkins , Configure Analytics to start setting up the CJA.
+Next Starting from CJOC dashboard, navigate to Manage Jenkins -> Configure Analytics to start setting up analytics in Jenkins.

 In Analytics configuration section: